bshall/urhythmic/README.md

 ### Step 4: Segmentation and Clustering

-Segment the `dev` and `train` sets using the `segment.py` script.
+Segment the `dev`, `test`, and `train` sets using the `segment.py` script.
 Note, this script uses the [segmenter checkpoint](https://github.com/bshall/urhythmic/releases/tag/v0.1).
-You'll need to adapt the script to use your own checkpoint.
+You'll need to adapt the script to use your own checkpoint if required.

 ```
 usage: segment.py [-h] in-dir out-dir